bagavi/hugo-academic/content/authors/Vivek/_index.md

 - Visitors
 ---

-I am a final year graduate student at the [Information Systems Lab](http://isl.stanford.edu/) at [Stanford](https://stanford.edu), advised by [Dr. David Tse](https://tselab.stanford.edu/).
-I am interested in understanding the fundamentals of blockchain technology and its applications to *real world* problems.
-I like thinking about ways to decentralize the current highly centralized internet industry using open data markets, open source technology and peer-to-peer protocols.
-I also enjoy designing practical and scalable algorithms with provable guarantees in the field of high dimensional machine learning.
+I am a final year graduate student at the [Information Systems Lab](http://isl.stanford.edu/) at [Stanford](https://stanford.edu), advised by [David Tse](https://tselab.stanford.edu/).
+I am broadly interested in designing practical algorithms which can scale to large systems.
+I work in areas of machine learning, high-dimensional statistics, and peer-to-peer protocols. **I am actively looking for jobs in the tech industry**.

-I spent the second half of 2018 at Applied Protocol Research where I was fortunate to work with [Sreeram Kannan](https://infotheory.ece.uw.edu/), [Guilia Fanti](https://www.andrew.cmu.edu/user/gfanti/), [Sewoong Oh](https://homes.cs.washington.edu/~sewoong/) and [Pramod Viswanath](http://pramodv.ece.illinois.edu/).
-In 2017 summer, I worked at [Human longevity](https://www.humanlongevity.com/) with [Alena Harley](https://www.linkedin.com/in/alena-harley-7700832/) and [David Hackerman](http://heckerman.com/david/).
-Prior to Stanford, I spent one year as a Quantitative Analyst at Goldman Sachs.
-Before that, I graduated with a B.Tech in Electrical Engineering from the [IIT Madras](https://www.iitm.ac.in/) where I was advised by [Rahul Vaze](https://www.google.com/search?q=rahul+vaze&oq=rahul+vaze&aqs=chrome..69i57j0l2.1614j0j4&sourceid=chrome&ie=UTF-8), [Andrew Thangaraj](http://www.ee.iitm.ac.in/andrew/) and [Radhakrishna Ganti](http://www.ee.iitm.ac.in/~rganti/).
+In 2018 I worked at Applied Protocol with [Mohammad Alizadeh](https://people.csail.mit.edu/alizadeh/), [Pramod Viswanath](http://pramodv.ece.illinois.edu/) among others.
+In 2017 summer, I worked at [Human longevity](https://www.humanlongevity.com/) with [Alena Harley](https://www.linkedin.com/in/alena-harley-7700832/) and [David Hackerman](http://heckerman.com/david/) where we designed a machine learning pipeline to check if a cancer patient should be administered the *KeyTruda* drug.
+Prior to Stanford, I spent one year as a Quantitative Analyst at Goldman Sachs where we built data driven investment strategies based on live financial data.
+Before that, I graduated with a B.Tech with honors in Electrical Engineering from [IIT Madras](https://www.iitm.ac.in/).